 Alum

 Alum does not improve the firmness of fresh-pack pickles.
 Alum is a compound used in old recipes to make pickles crisp.
 It is no longer recommended by the FDA and current science-based recipes no longer include it.
-If ingested in large quantities, it can produce nausea or severe distress with the digestive system.
+If ingested in large quantities, it can produce nausea or severe distress in the digestive system.

 Calcium chloride

 Calcium chloride is a safer alternative to pickling lime and has become available to home canners as Pickle Crisp® by Ball or Xtra Crunch® by Mrs. Wages.
-These products offer fast results with the same great taste and crispness of lime and does not have the hydroxide component of lime and therefore does not lower acidity of pickled food or pose a food safety risk.
-A small amount is added to each jar of pickles before sealing the jar with lid.
+These products offer fast results with the same great taste and crispness of lime.
+They do not have the hydroxide component of lime, so they don't lower the acidity of pickled food or pose a food safety risk.
+A small amount is added to each jar of pickles before sealing the jar with a lid.
 Be sure to follow the manufacturer’s directions.
-Calcium chloride may leave a bit of a salty taste but adds no sodium.
-These products have an indefinite shelf life but will clump and become hard when exposed to humidity, therefore it is important to keep them in as dry of conditions as possible.
-Commercial canners and food entrepreneurs use calcium chloride as an alternative to removing the blossom end.

-Grape Leaves
+Grape leaves

 Grape leaves contain tannins to inhibit the enzyme that makes pickles soft.
 Cutting off the blossom end 1/16th of an inch of each cucumber has the same effect as grape leaves.